fido-alliance/fdo-sim/fsim-repository/fdo.download.md

 | o --> d   | `fdo.download.data` | `bstr` | Writes a block of data up to 1014 bytes in size to the end of file  |
 | d --> o   | `fdo.download.done` | `int` | Indicates that the download has completed, returns the length of the target file.
 Value of -1 indicates the sha-384 check failed, or other file write error |

 * Geof: what happens to relative pathnames?
+Relative to the client.
+Assume this is a workspace area, should be cleared before the protocol.
 * Geof: is there a concept of currnet directory?
-* Geof: what about a device for Windows?
+* Geof: what about a device for Windows?  that's why you want to use relative pathnames
 * Geof: Adding length prefix and streaming modes.

 The following table describes the expected message flow for the download fsim: